MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 ```

 > [!NOTE]
-> Currently this custom `<IQSharpLoadAutomatically>` property is required, but in the future, this may become the default
+> Currently this custom `<IQSharpLoadAutomatically>` property is required by Q# Jupyter Notebook hosts,
+> but in the future, this may become the default
-behavior for a `.csproj` file located in the same folder as the notebook file.
+> behavior for a `.csproj` file located in the same folder as the notebook file.

 > [!NOTE]
-> Currently the `<QsharpCompile>` setting in the `.csproj` is ignored, and all `.qs` files in the folder of the `.csproj`
+> Currently the `<QsharpCompile>` setting in the `.csproj` is ignored by Q# Jupyter Notebook hosts,
+> and all `.qs` files in the folder of the `.csproj`
 > (including subfolders) are loaded and compiled.
 Support for `.csproj` settings will be improved in the future
 > (see [iqsharp#277](https://github.com/microsoft/iqsharp/issues/277) for more details).